tpascarella/sr50/docs/lifestyle/minimalism.md

 My favorite example for this point is headphones.
 A $1500 pair of headphones is not 10X better than a $150 pair of headphones, it might be just 10% better.

+## Buy Used

+It’s also healthy to rid yourself of the idea that everything needs to be perfect and beautiful.

+The Japanese have a concept called Kintsugi where they use gold to repair broken items, and view imperfections as unique additions to an item’s story.

+You can buy perfectly good items used, for way less than buying new at retail.

 ## Treasure Hunting

 Now, once you have decided you want to buy something, what's the best way to go about buying it?
 I recommend *treasure hunting*.